trevorblades/emoji-favicon/README.md

 ### Options

 By default, we use [Twemoji](https://github.com/twitter/twemoji) for consistent results across all operating systems.
 If you would prefer to use your system's emoji font instead, specify the `useSystem` option in the constructor.
-You can also choose which icon `sizes` to include!

 ```js
 new EmojiFaviconPlugin({